 In terms of price, the JSM100 certainly isn’t an entry level instrument, but the JSM10 and JSM20 models come in at a lower price point.

-Ibanez’s best-selling archtop guitar of all time is their George Benson GB10 model, designed to Benson’s exacting specifications.
+Ibanez’s best-selling archtop guitar is their George Benson GB10 model, designed to Benson’s exacting specifications.

 The floating GB special pickups sit on top of the body of the guitar, producing a superb warm jazz tone, and the instruments ebony neck was chosen to deliver rich sustain.